wireservice/agate/docs/cookbook/transform.rst

 Pivot to percent of total
 =========================

 Pivot allows you to apply a :class:`.Computation` the each row of aggregated results prior to returning the table.
-Use the "magic" column name `pivot` when constructing your computation.
-For example, to compute the percent of the total years of age represented by each group:
+Use the stringified name of the aggregation as the column argument to your computation:

 .. code-block:: python

-    transformed = table.pivot('race', 'gender', aggregation=agate.Sum('age'), computation=agate.Percent('pivot'))
+    transformed = table.pivot('race', 'gender', aggregation=agate.Sum('age'), computation=agate.Percent('sum'))

 +---------+--------+--------+
 | race    | male   | female |